StrangeBeeCorp/docs/docs/thehive/installation/licenses/about-licenses.md

 Each license type has specific [quotas](https://strangebee.com/thehive-pricing-on-prem/) for:

-* Number of users: Only unlocked user accounts of type Normal count toward the license limit.
-User accounts of type Service and those with unlicensed permissions aren't limited.
+* Number of users: Only unlocked user accounts of type Normal with at least one licensed permission count toward the license limit.
+Service accounts and Normal accounts with no licensed permissions, such as Read-Only or Admin profiles, don't.
 * Number of organizations: Only unlocked organizations count toward the license limit.
 * Number of instances
 * Number of Cortex servers